Get your class ready for the day with these 5 ways to start your day in upper elementary!

 Things to consider before making a plan

-A couple thoughts before we get into our list of ways to start your day in upper elementary.
+A couple of thoughts before we get into our list of ways to start your day in upper elementary.

 First, consider your specific students and their schedules.

 Do many of your students ride the bus?
-If so, how far are they riding.
+If so, how far are they riding?
 How early did they wake up to catch that bus?

-Commute time can be a huge factor in inner city and very rural school districts, and it is good to know how long that commute is and what the students often do on that commute.
+Commute time can be a huge factor in inner-city and very rural school districts, and it is good to know how long that commute is and what the students often do on that commute.
 So, you may want to take a little survey near the beginning of the year to find out what the time before school starts looks like for your students.
 If they are spending a lot of time sitting, then they may want something a little more active at the beginning of the day.
-Likewise, if they are spending all that time on their phones or playing a video game, you may want to steer clear of screens in that first hour of the day.
+Likewise, if they are spending all that time on their phones or playing a video games, you may want to steer clear of screens in that first hour of the day.